codanaut/SkyNet/README.md

 ### Webpage

 - **Aircraft Lookup**: Search for aircraft using N-number, Mode S Hex, or registration number.
+- **Tools**: Includes a speed converter, temperature converter, and pressure converter, with more tools on the way.
 - **Mobile Friendly and PWA Support**: The webpage is optimized for mobile devices and functions as a Progressive Web App (PWA) for easy access on all devices.

 ### Firefox Extension